 The carpet chameleon (Furcifer lateralis) is also known as the jeweled chameleon.
-They are a 6-10” long, diurnal, arboreal lizard native to the island of Madagascar.
+They are a 6-8” long, diurnal, arboreal lizard native to the island of Madagascar.
 They can be found in a variety of habitats, but prefer areas with small trees and shrubs, high humidity, and access to both shade and direct sunlight.

 Like other chameleons, carpet chameleons have triangular heads, protruding eyes, vertically flattened bodies, zygodactylous feet, and a curled prehensile tail.
 Carpet chameleons are some of the most colorful chameleons in the world — while they can seem fairly plain at first glance, based on their mood and environmental conditions they can become quite spectacular with a pattern of green, black, white, blue, orange, yellow, red, and even purple!
 In this species, females are usually more colorful than males.
+They generally live about 2-3 years with good husbandry.

-Minimum terrarium size for carpet chameleons
+Minimum recommended terrarium size for carpet chameleons

 Do carpet chameleons need UVB?